aidan269/chewie-attribution-auditor/README.md

 - *"we have misattributed revenue"*
 - *"which attribution model should we use?"*

-Or just describe the problem — "our source data is a mess and I don't trust the numbers" routes here fine.
+Or just describe the problem such as "our source data is a mess and I don't trust the numbers" routes here fine.